Allah Almighty starts this mighty Surah Tabarak with an ayah full of power, heavily loaded in meaning:

 It is also important to understand that Allah almighty may put ‘Barakah’ in everything.
 He may choose to give us something in the form of a blessing or a trial.
 We may not know, for example, which morsel of food on our plate contains the ‘barakah’ that Allah Almighty has ordained for us.

 This is why Muslims believe it is best to never waste food and to be mindful of putting only small portions on our plates so that we can finish our meals.
 Allah Almighty beautifully connects the words “Tabarak” to “Mulk” (Dominion).
-Only a being who has complete control of all things can apportion out as much as, he wills.
+Only a being who has complete control of all things can apportion out as much as he wills.
 Only our Master, our Maula, our true and only king.

-But he also has direct control over all of us even down to our innermost secrets that we keep hidden from everyone.
+Allah Almighty has control over all things at all times, not only through his delegates, like the angels who report to him.
+But he also has direct control over all of us, even down to our innermost secrets that we keep hidden from everyone.
 As Allah Almighty mentions in the Quran, in Surah Qaf 50-16:

-“We are nearer to him than (His) jugular vein.”
+“We are nearer to him than (his) jugular vein.”

 “His seat encompasses the heavens and the earth, and the preservation of both does not tire him.”

 Man, in contrast, is limited in everything.
 Our limited resources and intelligence necessitate the delegation of many responsibilities and tasks to those we trust to perform them.
+But our faculties and power of discernment are limited.
+The greatest empires have crumbled because they were not run properly.

-In this deeper understanding, taking away water from mankind means that he may not give us anything from his kingdom, ‘Barakah’ which is the trust form of sustenance in our lives and encompassing also what we know as physical water!
+In this deeper understanding, taking away water from mankind means that he may not give us anything from his kingdom, ‘Barakah,’ which is the trust form of sustenance in our lives and encompasses also what we know as physical water!
+Barakah that only grows beyond measure and remains stable with us and around our loved ones.

 Comments are closed.